Matcha natsume Hana-ikada 花筏 Saijō Issai

 - Technique: Maki-e (lacquer decoration with gold powder)

-- Material: Lacquer wood (urushi)
+- Material: Lacquered wood (urushi)

 - Diameter: ≈ 7 cm